tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 ### Newton appears on the scene ###

-> Newton's first law of motion: *An object either remains at rest or continues to move at a constant velocity, unless acted upon by an external force.*
+> Newton's first law of motion: *An object either remains at rest or continues to move at a constant velocity unless acted upon by an external force.*

-As we haven't implemented forces yet, this simply means that in every step we have to change the position of the object with its velocity.
+As we haven't implemented forces yet, this simply means that in every step we have to add the velocity of the object to its position.
 (We do not bother with unit systems for now):

 ```javascript
 SpaceObject.prototype.oneStep = function () {